Medical Illustration Copyright ©2007 Nucleus Medical Art, All rights reserved. www.nucleusinc.com

 Treatment

-Once cancer has been ruled out, treatment for nodularity is unnecessary.
-However, some cysts may be aspirated to alleviate pain.
-There are non-surgical methods of dealing with the pain associated with fibrocystic breasts.
 Treatment strategies for pain associated with fibrocystic breast disease range from conservative treatment methods such as non-prescription analgesics, properly fitted brassieres, diet change, the application of local heat, or application of evening primrose oil.
 However, little scientific data exists on the effectiveness of these treatments.
 Patients may use prescription analgesics, but in more severe cases danazol may be prescribed.
 Danazol has several significant side effects and is only prescribed for severe cases.
 With the exception of danazol, no other therapeutic is approved to treat the painful symptoms of fibrocystic breast disease.

 If you are a woman experiencing cyclical pain associated with fibrocystic breast disease, you may be eligible to participate in an ongoing clinical trial for a novel investigational drug